praagyajoshi/algolia-movie-catalog/README.md

 It brings in a lot of performance benefits & scalability when dealing with large volumes of data, and also has good interoperability with our backend of choice - `Ruby on Rails`.

 The initial dataset is present in `/mongo/seed_data/movies.json`, and is mounted to the `mongo` container by `Docker`.
 It is then imported by the `./setup.sh` script using the `mongoimport` tool.

+## Improvements

+Before this application is ready for production, a few improvements are desireable:
+- **Authentication**
+  It's necessary for most applications dealing with data to be behind a layer of authentication.
+  **Json Web Tokens (JWT)** can be used as an implementation of authentication.
+It allows the server to remain completely stateless - unlike other authentication methods, there's no need to store user sessions in any form on the server.
+Since it relies on a single key for encryption and decryption of tokens, the authentication remains fast and lightweight regardless of the number of users logged in.
+- **Frontend improvements**
+  The size of each movie row can be reduced to fit more movies on the page.
+This will improve the overall UX of the application.
+  In addition, stateless components should extend `React.PureComponent`.